We are in the process of making finding aids to our collections available online. For more information please contact the archivist.

 AD2.
 GOVERNANCE AND EXECUTIVE MANAGEMENT

 2.2 Founder’s records, 1894, 1924–1966

-The founder’s records contain miscellaneous materials concerning Mary Louise Curtis Bok and her family, including publications by her first husband Edward Bok (1863–1930), financial records, and personal copies of printed materials and programs.
-Mary Louise Curtis Bok’s correspondence as president of the board can be found in record group AD 2.3.
+The founder’s records contain Mary Louise Curtis Bok’s correspondence as the school’s president with faculty and staff during the first decades of the school’s existence (1924–1947).
+In addition, the record group contains miscellaneous materials concerning Mary Louise Curtis Bok and her family, including publications by her first husband Edward Bok (1863–1930), financial records, and personal copies of printed materials and programs.

 2.3 Board of trustees, 1924–present

 The records of the trustees include minutes, directories, reports, and miscellaneous financial materials, as well as clippings and biographical information about board members.

 The records of the board of overseers contain minutes, directories, and information about its members and meetings.